linode/docs/docs/platform/how-to-choose-a-linode-plan/index.md

 ## 2. High Memory

 High Memory instances feature higher RAM allocations and relatively fewer vCPUs and less storage.
 This keeps your costs down and provides power to memory-intensive applications.
-As of April 16, 2020, all High Memory plans utilize dedicated CPU cores.
+As of June 16, 2020, all High Memory plans utilize dedicated CPU cores.

 ### Use Cases